 It helps that we are a small company and that we know all our suppliers personally and visit them regularly, however, as a young company we also recognize there is still much to be done and that a process of continual improvement is vital if we are to succeed ethically, morally and ecologically.

-We are committed to developing an ethics program using the guidance of The Institute Of Business Ethics (see below) that will help us live and work by standards that our customers and we expect.
+We are committed to developing an ethics program using the guidance of The Institute Of Business Ethics (see below) that will help us live and work by standards that we and our customers expect.

 EIGHT STEPS for a company wishing to develop its own corporate ethics program.